 I know that messy sensory play is something that can make parents squirm, but there are ways to keep the mess somewhat contained and still give your kids all the benefits of sensory play.

-Place the cloud dough in a bin and take it outside if possible.
+Place the moon dough in a bin and take it outside if possible.
 In the cold of winter, you can place the bin on an old sheet or buy a shower curtain from the dollar store to put it on.

 When play time is over, gather up the corners of the sheet or shower curtain and take it outside.
 Give it a shake.
 Just like that, any of the dough not in the bin won’t be on your floor!

 Check out some of our other sensory play recipes: